With such close contact to others, it’s both a courtesy and an expectation that you practice good hygiene yourself, and with your training gear.

 We all know how important it is to shower after training.
 A post-training shower helps ensure you wash off any potential bacterial or fungal infections.

 But did you know it’s equally important to shower before training if you’re coming from previous physical activity, like weightlifting or running?
 Do your training partners a favor and rinse off before your second session.
-Most of us train on both sides of the gym, so if you’re going from a randori to Muay Thai, or from Kickboxing to a Jiu Jitsu class, take a quick shower in between; no one wants to train with a partner who’s already sweaty, and it helps keep the gym a hygienic place.
+Most of us train on both sides of the gym, so if you’re going from a randori to Muay Thai, or from Kickboxing to a Jiu Jitsu or MMA class, take a quick shower in between; no one wants to train with a partner who’s already sweaty, and it helps keep the gym a hygienic place.

 Trim your nails